Art Department

 In-Person

 This introductory course will teach students the fundamental principles of representational painting – artworks created through the careful observation from life.
 Emphasis will be placed on learning techniques of studio painting and brushwork in conjunction with a thorough understanding of the formal qualities of colour: hue, value, and tone.
-ART 205 is strongly recommended as a complementary course.
 Credit will be granted for only one of ART 204 or ART 200 or ART 299 ST: Intro to Painting.
 Prerequisites: ART 101, 102.
 Three credits.

 Introduction to Painting II